jhalterman/adaptive-limit-tester/README.md

 The concurrency limit is further divided by the number of tenants, so each tenant has their own limit, which provides decent fairness.

-Presently, the Vegas algorhtm tends to set the concurrency limit too low, which is not allowing tenants to get their expected "fair" share of CPU.
-Further chagnes are needed to increase latency of request handling, rather than reject it outright, when the CPU is fully utilized.
+Presently, the Vegas algorithm tends to set the concurrency limit too low, which is not allowing tenants to get their expected "fair" share of CPU.
+Further changes are needed to increase latency of request handling, rather than reject it outright, when the CPU is fully utilized.

 ## Dashboard

-The `/dashboard` directory contains a Grafana dashboard that you can import.
+The `/dashboard` directory contains a Grafana dashboard that you can import, which includes:

+- Success rate per tenant
+- Responses per second: 200=success, 429=cpu limited, 430=concurrency limited
+- Concurrency limit usage per tenant
+- Concurrency limits per tenant
+- Actual overall concurrency
+- CPU time used (which influences CPU limiting)

 You'll need a prometheus scraping metrics from `localhost:8080`, which is exposed by the tester, added as a datasource in your Grafana.